We are happy to announce our four invited speakers!

 Biography: Arne Bathke was born in Hamburg and grew up in northern Germany and Norway.
 He studied mathematics in Göttingen, completed study visits in Italy and the USA and received his doctorate in 2000.
 From 2001 to 2007 he was an assistant professor at the University of Kentucky, where he subsequently became an associate professor and full professor.
 In Kentucky, he built up a statistical consulting centre and took over its management.
 In addition to methodological work in non-parametric and multivariate statistics, he has published interdisciplinary research with computer scientists, educational researchers, biologists, aquatic researchers, agricultural economists, veterinarians, agricultural scientists, plant pathologists, software developers and medical doctors, among others, and has also advised government agencies.
 In total, his publication portfolio contains more than 100 peer-reviewed papers, about half of which are methodological and half interdisciplinary.
 On predominantly methodological topics, Bathke has given invited lectures, talks and workshops on five continents.

 Bathke has received various awards, including being named the “Henry Clay Ambassador” of the city of Lexington (Kentucky) by the mayor for his civic engagement, the Salzburg Cultural Fund awarded the MINT:labs he co-founded in 2020, and he has received two university-wide awards for excellence in teaching.
 Since October 2012, Arne Bathke has been University Professor of Statistics/Stochastics at the Department of Mathematics at the University of Salzburg, 2015-2021 he was Dean of the University’s Faculty of Natural Sciences and since January 2022 he has been Dean of the newly established Faculty of Digital and Analytical Sciences.
-Furthermore, he was President of the International Biometric Society – Region Austria-Switzerland (IBS-ROeS), is on the Board of the Austrian Statistical Society (ÖSG), Editor (together with Matthias Schmid) of the Biometrical Journal, the flagship journal of the International Biometric Society Regions Germany, Austria-Switzerland and Italy, and Associate Editor of three international statistical journals (International Journal of Biostatistics, Journal of the American Statistical Association, Statistical Papers).
+Furthermore, he was President of the International Biometric Society – Region Austria-Switzerland (IBS-ROeS), is on the Board of the Austrian Statistical Society (ÖSG), Editor (together with Matthias Schmid) of the Biometrical Journal, the flagship journal of the International Biometric Society Regions Germany, Austria-Switzerland and Italy, and Associate Editor of two international statistical journals (International Journal of Biostatistics, Journal of the American Statistical Association).

 Abstract: Statistical numbers and graphs are often used to provide a sense of scientific accuracy and authority.
 If they are indeed obtained and analyzed in a sound and sensible way, this can be justified.
 However, the Covid pandemic along with the associated incentives for speedy mass production of graphs, numbers, and papers, has reminded us that even within the scientific community, not everyone has understood the basic statistical concepts that should be underlying serious attempts to deal with data.
 We will look at some examples and try to make suggestions on how to avoid the most common pitfalls.